About Mt. Olivet

 Our worship service blends traditional and contemporary themes and music styles.

-Pastor Michael builds a Kid's Time message into every sermon, which
+Pastor Tim builds a Children's Message into every sermon, for those in 4th grade and younger, which

 Mt.
 Olivet recognizes the importance of people having the opportunity to share their faith stories.